sylaspg/grasp-continuum/README.md

 make
 ```

-In this case, the compilation of each of the libraries and programs happens in their
+In this case, each library and program is compiled in their
-respective directory under `src/` and the build artifacts are stored in the source tree.
+respective directory under `src/`, and the built artifacts are stored in the source tree.
 The resulting binaries and libraries will directly get installed under the `bin/` and `lib/`
 directories.

-To build a specific library or binary you can pass the path to the source directory as the
+To build a specific library or binary, you can pass the path to the source directory as the
 Make target:

 ```sh